shuhei/knowledge/nodejs.md

 - [on-headers](https://github.com/jshttp/on-headers
 ) - `ServerResponse` is about to write HTTP headers
 - [on-finished](https://github.com/jshttp/on-finished) - `ServerResponse` is finished
-  - A caveat: When a response is finished, there are some cases:
+  - A caveat: When a response is finished, it can be one of the following cases:
     - Normal case: The response is fully sent.
     - Edge case: The socket is disconnected before response status code and headers are set.
       - Note that `res.statusCode === 200` in this case while `200` is not sent to the client.
 It's caused by `ServerResponse.prototype.statusCode === 200`.